toneloc/toneloc.github.io/content/posts/popper.md

   - Miscellany
 <!-- tags:
   -  -->
-title: "Two Theses from Sir Karl Popper"
+title: "Theses of Reasonableness: Sir Karl Popper and the Unended Quest for the Open Society"
-date: 01 Jan 2018
+date: 20 Jan 2018
 draft: true
 ---
-Karl Popper's intellectual achievements lie mostly in his twofold defense of human reasonableness.
-Notice that I did not use the term often associated with Popper, "raionality" or "critical rationality."
+Having studied Popper off and on for some time, I'm time and again intrigued by how the man applied a central tenet of reasonableness to disparate subjects as quantum physics, psychology, and social planning.
+I suggest that Karl Popper's intellectual achievements lie mostly in his twofold defense of human reasonableness against the tyranny of authoritarianism and unquestioned tradition.

+Notice that I did not use the term often associated with Popper, "rationality" or, the particular brand of philosophy which he has come to be know for, "critical rationality."
+Popper is no doubt a rational thinker.
+He couldn't have carried on close personal relationships with friends like Einstein, Kurt Godel, Freidrich von Hayek, and E.M.
+Gombrich if he were not a supremely rational thinker.
+But in Popper we see an ambiguity of thought, and a richness of context and an understanding of the limits of rationality that is notably lacking from who he would claim are the enemies of his open society: Plato, Hegel, Marx, and those who fashion their times (and often themselves) as a fabled and necessary consequence of the unfounding events of history.

+Popper was no fan of history.
+It had no "meaning" he would say [].
+For history had been crafted out of an infinite panoply of facts and possibilities, and to the resulting splash of happenstance we cannot meaningfully craft an arc of narrative; and we are absurd and dangerous when we try to do so.

+Plato, it should be remembered, called for something quite opposite of an open and democratic society; he called for rule of the philsopher-kings as guardians of the state.
+Plato crafted his

+Hegel and Marx both ... inevitable

+Not accounting for the fact that the

+ that perhaps is a byproduct of having been born in 1902, on the Eastern border of Central Europe, in a land evocative of Freud, _, _, and _.